-- 1 Install the Vibe 3.2 software on the target server, as described in Part II, "Basic Installation," on page 23, paying special attention to these important details: - Set up the same Linux user to run the Vibe software that has been used to run the Vibe software in the past. - Select the same encryption algorithm for the Vibe database that was used in Vibe 3.
+- 1 Install the Vibe 3.3 software on the target server, as described in Part II, "Basic Installation," on page 31, paying special attention to these important details: - Set up the same Linux user to run the Vibe software that has been used to run the Vibe software in the source Vibe server. - Select the same encryption algorithm for the Vibe database that was used for the source Vibe server.

-IMPORTANT: If the database encryption algorithms do not match between the source and target Vibe systems, you cannot log in to the new Vibe 3.2 site.
+IMPORTANT: If the database encryption algorithms do not match between the source and target Vibe systems, you cannot log in to the new Vibe 3.3 site.

 - 2 Start Vibe on the target server. - 3 Verify that the new Vibe site is working as expected. - 4 Stop Vibe on the target server. - 5 Rename the teaming directory to teaming\backup.
-This is because in a future step you will copy the teaming directory from the source server to the target server.
+In a future step you will copy the teaming directory from the source server to the target server.